 The Voting Rights Act requires a challenged voting restriction -- in this case felon disenfranchisement -- to be examined under a "totality of the circumstances" analysis, and in inviting briefs from interested parties, the Second Circuit asked what kinds of evidence should be considered.
 The National Voting Rights Institute and the Prison Policy Initiative developed this brief to present the "prisoners of the census" issue to the court and explain how it intersects with felon disenfranchisement.

-Below is a hypertext version of the main text of the brief, on which Brenda Wright and Lisa J. Danetz of NVRI served as counsel.
-The National Voting Rights Institute website has a pdf of the brief as submitted to the court which includes a table of contents, table of authorities and other features.
-Because that version has page numbers, it should be preferred for citation purposes. --Peter Wagner
+Below is a hypertext version of the main text of the brief, on which Brenda Wright and Lisa J. Danetz of NVRI served as counsel. --Peter Wagner

 01-7260 in the United States Court of Appeals for the Second Circuit